Lockwood, Greene & Co.: Lockwood Greene Engineers Inc.

 In the 1920s, textile manufacturing revenues declined in New England and elsewhere, leaving the firm in a precarious financial condition.
 In early 1926, with the company under the control of a creditor's committee, the engineering and management subsidiaries were dissolved, their assets merged with those of the parent company.
-Edwin F. Green stepped down as president, and Albert L. Scott, (Note: Albert Lyon Scott was born June 21, 1879, in Cleveland, Ohio, and died March 2, 1946, in Chappaqua, New York.) chairman of the former engineering subsidiary, succeeded him.
+Edwin F. Greene stepped down as president, and Albert L. Scott, (Note: Albert Lyon Scott was born June 21, 1879, in Cleveland, Ohio, and died March 2, 1946, in Chappaqua, New York.) chairman of the former engineering subsidiary, succeeded him.
 Several branch offices were closed.
 These changes proved to be insufficient, and conditions worsened.
 By 1928, only the engineering department was generating a profit.
 As a result of these realities, in 1928 the firm was again reorganized.
 A new holding company, Building Engineers Inc., was formed by the directors, to which the engineering department sold.
 This new organization was then named Lockwood Greene Engineers Inc. Within a month, Lockwood, Greene & Company gave up management of its remaining mills, effective October 1, 1928, leaving the old firm solely a holding company for mill securities.
 Additionally, at this time the New York office was designated headquarters in place of Boston.

 In the reorganization the architectural department was merged with the engineers, and Walter W. Cook and his chief assistant George F. Blount left to establish their own firm, known as Cook & Blount, in New York.
 Their work was part of the architecture event in the art competition at the 1928 Summer Olympics.

 After the death of Scott in 1946 his replacement as president was Chester S. Allen.
 (Note: Chester Salisbury Allen was born November 25, 1881 in Massachusetts.
 He joined Lockwood, Greene & Company as an engineer in 1910.
 He died January 6, 1952, in Auburndale, Massachusetts.)
 In 1949 Allen was succeeded by Samuel B. Lincoln.
 (Note: Samuel Bicknell Lincoln was born May 14, 1882, in Blackstone, Massachusetts.
 He joined Lockwood, Greene & Company in 1906.
 He died February 19, 1984, in West Harwich, Massachusetts.)
 William J. Heiser was elected president in 1955, (Note: William J. Heiser was born x in x.
 He died in 1976 in Garden City, New York.)
 J. Robert Potter in 1961, (Note: John Robert Potter was born September 29, 1908 and died September 21, 1968.) and H. Morgan Rogers Jr. in 1968.
 In the decades after World War II, the company once again grew rapidly.